ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/about-page.md

 });
 ```

-I leave it to you to move the proper code from `TeaList` to the about page and then clean up any unused items.
+I leave it to you to move the proper code from `TeaPage` to the about page and then clean up any unused items.

 ## Conclusion